Mustered Courage: 2015-2017: White Lies and Melodies

 In October 2014, Mustered Courage signed to the newly formed Lost Highway Records Australia under parent label Universal Music Australia.
 White Lies & Melodies was released in August 2015.
 The album received very favourable reviews in several publications including 3.5/4 stars in Rolling Stone Australia and 4.5/5 stars in The Brag.

 The first single, "Honesty," reached No. 1 on the Country Music Channel Top 50 Countdown on 17 September 2015.
 The album's second single, "The Future," features a guest duet vocal from American singer Audra Mae who is best known for her vocal work on Avicii's No. 1 single "Addicted To You".White Lies & Melodies was nominated for ARIA Best Country Album of 2015.
 It also received three Golden Guitar nominations at the 44th CMAA Country Music Awards of Australia 2016: Alternative Country Album of the Year, Group or Duo of the Year, and Bluegrass Recording of the Year.

-2018-present: We Played With Fire
+2018-2020: We Played With Fire

-In September 2018, the band released We Played With Fire.
+In September 2018, the band released the album, We Played With Fire.
+On September 29, 2019, the EP Home of Lost Lovers was released.
+At an as of now unknown date their 2013 album Powerlines was removed from streaming services.
+While their last time performing together was in 2019, there was some activity in 2020 on their Facebook page.